 Fellows participate in two half-day infectious diseases continuity clinics weekly.
 These outpatient clinics are continuity clinics with every effort made to ensure that fellows follow their own patients throughout the course of their training.
 Faculty, providing guidance and supervision, participate with fellows in each clinic.
-There is excellent support staff at both clinics.
-Dr. Henderson is the director of the UMMC ID outpatient clinics.
-Dr. Burton is the director of the VA ID ambulatory care clinic.

-Further ambulatory care experience is offered through the division’s International Travelers Clinic located on campus in the UMMC Medical Pavilion.
+Further ambulatory care experience is offered through the division’s International Travel Clinic located on campus in the UMMC Medical Pavilion.
 Travel clinic evaluations and advisory sessions are scheduled on an as-needed basis.
 ID fellows and rotating medicine residents are encouraged to participate in travel clinic evaluations under the direct supervision of the attending faculty.

 The university ID services include two general infectious diseases teams and a transplant infectious diseases team.
 These are high volume services with medically complex conditions.
 Infectious diseases care at UMMC involves a multi-disciplinary approach with co-management with surgical and medical sub-specialties, intensivists, transplant specialists, etc.

 The ID consult team will include medical and pharmacy students, internal medicine residents, infectious diseases pharmacists, and an ID fellow and attending.
 The ID fellow will assume progressive autonomy over patient management throughout fellowship.

 Fellows have the opportunity to rotate with the pediatric infectious diseases service at the state's only children's hospital.
 Similar to adult infectious diseases, UMMC's pediatric services include medical and surgical subspecialties, neonatal and pediatric intensive care, and a statewide referral base for high volume, complex ID patient care led by committed clinician-educators.